michaelmarzec/michaelmarzec.github.io/blog.md

 ## Background

-Hello everyone and welcome to my up-and-coming website.
-Soon, I'll have a full "about me" section and maybe some blog posts too.
+Michael Marzec is a full-time student at the Georgia Tech Masters in Analytics program with an expected graduation date of December of 2021.
+In addition, he is a Senior Associate within the PricewaterhouseCoopers Data & Technology Advisory group, and an aspiring sports data scientist.

-## Links
+## Contact

-You can find me on [LinkedIn](https://www.linkedin.com/in/michael-marzec-16a59294/), [GitHub](https://github.com/michaelmarzec/) and email (michaelmarzec11@gmail.com).
+You can find him on [LinkedIn](https://www.linkedin.com/in/michael-marzec-16a59294/), [GitHub](https://github.com/michaelmarzec/) and email (michaelmarzec11@gmail.com).
 Please feel free to reach out!
 <!-- [LinkedIn](https://www.linkedin.com/in/michael-marzec-16a59294) -->

 <!-- [GitHub](https://github.com/michaelmarzec) -->